 Once commodities are separated, the materials of value are sent to downstream vendors for reuse.
 Refined commodities are then sold to manufacturers to be made into new products.

 Overall, the process of e-waste disposition is comprehensive involving custom equipment and manual labor.
-Most legitimate recyclers who are actually processing the material must perform in accordance with state and federal legislations, as well as uphold industry certifications to stay competitive.
+Most legitimate recyclers who are actually processing the material must perform in accordance with local, regional and international regulations, as well as uphold industry certifications to stay competitive.
 If you’re searching for a vendor to use, it is recommended to perform your due diligence to ensure your electronic devices, and the data residing on them, are managed in a secure and environmentally responsible manner.

 Learn more about electronics recycling programs available.